 How to Create a Training Checklist

 A training checklist is intended to provide support to the trainer or the training team to prepare for the training phase.
 As several activities are involved in preparation for training, a training checklist form must be created.
-Follow these six easy steps to create an effective and comprehensive new hire or employee training checklist.
+Follow these six easy steps to create an effective and comprehensive new hire checklist or employee training checklist.

 Step 1.
 Assess Training Needs

 Before creating your checklist, figure out if your company already has an established training document.
 You may use these documents as a reference guide to know what type of information and requirements that you need to include in your checklist.
 You may talk to the individuals involved in the training, especially human resources or the training staff.

 Speaking to relevant people is especially important if there is no existing training document.
 You may also need to do further research about what the training involves so you can see what other skills and qualifications you need to include in your checklist.
 If you can find job postings from other companies, you may also use them as points of reference in creating your checklist.

 The training design will be used during the training program.
 If it’s a new program, chances are there is no existing training checklist yet.
 Convening with trainers and program creators will help guide you in your preparation in creating the training checklist.
 It will also allow you to understand the training needs and requirements that should be included in your checklist.